Boeing 737: 737 AEW&C

-T-43/CT43A
+T-43/CT-43A

 The T-43 was a 737-200 modified for use by the United States Air Force for training navigators, now known as USAF combat systems officers.
 Informally referred to as the Gator (an abbreviation of "navigator") and "Flying Classroom", nineteen of these aircraft were delivered to the Air Training Command at Mather AFB, California during 1973 and 1974.
 Two additional aircraft were delivered to the Colorado Air National Guard at Buckley ANGB (later Buckley AFB) and Peterson AFB, Colorado, in direct support of cadet air navigation training at the nearby U.S. Air Force Academy.

 Two T-43s were later converted to CT-43As, similar to the CT-40A Clipper below, in the early 1990s and transferred to Air Mobility Command and United States Air Forces in Europe, respectively, as executive transports.
 A third aircraft was also transferred to Air Force Materiel Command for use as a radar test bed aircraft and was redesignated as an NT-43A.
 The T-43 was retired by the Air Education and Training Command in 2010 after 37 years of service.

+Boeing 737-2X9 Surveiller

+The Indonesian Air Force ordered three modified 737-200s, designated Boeing 737-2X9 Surveiller.
+They were used as maritime patrol (MPA) and transport aircraft, fitted with Motorola SLAMMR (Side-Looking Airborne Multi-Mission Radar).
+The aircraft were delivered between May 1982 and October 1983.